 More recently, in January 2018, Catherine found herself embroiled in controversy during the #Metoo movement.
 Catherine signed her name to a letter published in Le Monde, along with such cinema legends as Brigitte Bardot, stating that #Metoo had strayed from its original purpose—to publicize sexual harassment—and was now a witch hunt against even innocent men.

-Whether you agree or disagree with Catherine’s beliefs and actions through the years, there’s no denying that she’s remained an independent thinker.
-And there’s something admirable about a person who sticks to their beliefs regardless of popular opinion.
+Whether you agree or disagree with Catherine’s beliefs and actions through the years, it’s admirable that she thinks for herself, and sticks by her beliefs, regardless of popular opinion.

 Internationally, many are perhaps more familiar with Catherine Deneuve through her fashion influence than her films.
-Catherine has set style trends since the 1960s, and been the face of countless fashion houses and cosmetic products over the years, including Yves Saint Laurent, Chanel, L’Oreal, MAC, and Luis Vuitton.
-As Catherine herself once said,
+Catherine has set style trends since the 1960s.
+She’s been the face of countless fashion houses and cosmetic products over the years, including Yves Saint Laurent, Chanel, L’Oreal, MAC, and Luis Vuitton.
+As Catherine herself once said:

 “I actually think that what remains in the collective unconscious is not my film image but based on my paper-image: interviews, magazine covers…”